 Walkers who reach any of the following locations after the designated times will be stopped at that point, for their own protection, and to safeguard the volunteer marshals further down the route.
 This is non-negotiable.
 Transport will be provided to the finish.

 Rake Cross Roads Checkpoint: 6:00pm

 Dalton Checkpoint: 8:00pm

 Tremendous interest is taken by schools and youth groups in the area, who often give a good account of themselves.
 The responsible adults in the case of such teams must be walking or supporting these children until the last member of the team finishes.
 The finish is situated in the grounds of Hawcoat Park Sports Club, where there are extensive playing fields and a clubhouse containing a licensed bar.
 Anyone entering the club's grounds must respect the club's rules and obey the UK licensing laws.
-In particular, walk participants and supporters must not bring dogs or alcohol onto the site without prior permission from the club's management, including for guide dogs.
+In particular, walk participants and supporters must not bring alcohol onto the site without prior permission from the club's management.
+Well behaved dogs on leads are permitted on Hawcoat Park, but please keep off sports pitches.
 At the finish, each participant who completes the event will receive a completion certificate, a medal, and two free refreshments.